 Focusing on naked-eye astronomy The Sky Tonight shows guests how the stars can be used for navigation and how to find Constellations and Planets.
 We talk about current visible events and also look at some objects only visible through a telescope.
 Due to the dark environment and scientific content this show is recommended for 5 and older.
 (40 minutes)

 Earth Pole to Pole

-In this live presentation we explore how our the Earth’s polar regions affect every aspect of the globe, and how scientists from the University of Washington are researching these remote regions of Earth.
+Explore how the Earth’s polar regions affect every aspect of the globe, and how scientists from the University of Washington are researching these remote regions of Earth.
 (40 minutes)

 Focus on Space